Non-Mains Energy Concession

 Power Saving Bonus

-The Victorian Government’s new $250 Power Saving Bonus program will provide a once-off payment of $250 to ease cost-of-living pressures and encourage Victorians to compare their household energy prices and save money on their bills.
+- The new $250 Power Saving Bonus program will provide a once-off payment of $250 to ease cost-of-living pressures and encourage Victorians to compare their household energy prices and save money on their bills.

 - Have a recent residential electricity bill